 Thinking about investing in student buy to let property?
-Then read through our 10-point investment property checklist to find out if you should invest or if there are investment alternatives.
+Then read through our 10-point investment property checklist to find out if you should invest or if there are investment alternatives to help you become a property entrepreneur.

 1. Will your prospective Buy-to-Let property deliver high NET yields?